 Conwy.
 Walk atop the walls encircling Conwy, the town founded by Edward I. The castle is one of the great achievements of medieval military architecture, and its curtain walls and many mural towers survive intact.
 The tour finishes here, and the coach drives to Llandudno Junction railway station (5 minutes) two or three times between 12.30 and 3.00pm to meet trains booked by participants.
 There is more to see here, including Britain’s finest surviving Elizabethan town house.

 Historian and broadcaster with a specialisation in the Middle Ages.
 He studied and taught history at the universities of London and Oxford, and his doctorate on the 13th-century earls of Norfolk was published in 2005.
 He presented the highly acclaimed television series Castle and wrote its accompanying book.
 His other books include The Norman Conquest and A Great and Terrible King: Edward I and the Forging of Britain, his latest release is King John: Treachery, Tyranny and the Road to Magna Carta.
 Twitter: @Longshanks1307 | Website: www.marcmorris.org.uk

 Hotel accommodation; private coach throughout; breakfasts and 3 dinners with wine; all admissions; all tips; the services of the lecturer and tour manager.

-The Angel Hotel, Abergavenny, a former Georgian coaching-inn, now a 3-star hotel with comfortable rooms and excellent restaurant.
-Ty’n Rhos, near Caernarfon, Snowdonia, a charming, country house hotel in a tranquil and attractive rural setting.
+The Angel Hotel, Abergavenny: former Georgian coaching-inn, now a 4-star hotel with comfortable rooms and excellent restaurant.
+Ty’n Rhos, near Caernarfon, Snowdonia: charming country house hotel in a tranquil and attractive rural setting.

 There are many steps, much uneven paving, muddy paths and quite a lot of walking.
 This tour should not be attempted by anyone with any difficulties with everyday walking and stair climbing.
 Average distance-by coach per day: c.
 71 miles.